NRCan/geo-deep-learning/docs/source/losses.rst

 for fitting the model to the given training data.

-The choice of the loss function is very important, since each usecase and each model will proprably requirer a different loss.
+The choice of the loss function is very important, since each usecase and each model will probably require a different loss.

 Here some losses available in **GDL**.